 Gogsy - Lead Vocals and Guitar

-We still have that NWOBHM vibe, but as you can imagine, nearly 40 tears of influence rubs off and we have embraced it with open arms.
+We still have that NWOBHM vibe, but as you can imagine, nearly 40 years of influence rubs off and we have embraced it with open arms.

 Medusa Touch was born in 1983.